himanshuyv/SMAI/assignments/3/README.md

 - Effect of Non Linearity <br>
 ![nonlinearity](./figures/effect_activation_function.png)

+Here although the sigmoid converged faster but the loss is higher.
+Most of the time relu and tanh are better than sigmoid (it depends on different runs).
+In this particular case tanh is better than relu.

 - Effect of Learning Rate <br>
 ![learning_rate](./figures/effect_learning_rate.png)
+With low learning rate the model converges slowly but with high learning rate the model converges faster but the loss is higher.

 - Effect of Batch Size <br>
 ![batch_size](./figures/effect_batch_size.png)

+Small batch size converges faster but the loss is higher.
+Large batch size converges slower but the loss is lower.

 ### Task 6: Multi-Label Classification
 Multi-Label Classification class.